(bupropion hydrochloride) Sustained-release Tablets

 The risks of ZYBAN should be weighed against the benefits of its use.
-ZYBAN has been demonstrated to increase the likelihood of abstinence from smoking for as long as 6 months compared to treatment with placebo.
+ZYBAN has been demonstrated to increase the likelihood of abstinence from smoking for as long as 6 months compared with treatment with placebo.
 The health benefits of quitting smoking are immediate and substantial.
-(See WARNINGS: Neuropsychiatric Symptoms and Suicide Risk in Smoking Cessation Treatment and PATIENT INFORMATION.)

 What are the possible side effects of bupropion?